bgord/knowledge/roadmap.md

 - How to setup a reverse proxy?
 - ~~What does `408` HTTP status mean?~~
 - ~~What is the `tee` command?~~
+- How to add arguments for a Makefile script?

 ## Vim (1/6)
 - How to fold functions and other blocks of code?